stratdev3/SimpleW/documentation/simplew/docs/guide/what-is-simplew.md

 # What is SimpleW?

-SimpleW is a lightweigh web server for .NET.<br />
+SimpleW is a lightweight web server for .NET.<br />
 It is designed for building standalone or embedded web applications.

 <div class="tip custom-block" style="padding-top: 8px">